SQL-GATE/sqlgate-docs/docs/9901-set-options.md

 - Bring to front: Select to run Object Explorer on a separate window.
 - Run query in the background: Select to run query in the background.
 - Object to show: Select objects to show in Object Explorer and Object Panel.
-- First Tab: Set objects to show in the first tab.
 - Tab Style: Set styles of tab.
-Select from multiple tabs or one.
+Select from Multi-line Tab or Single-line Tab.

 ## Grid